 I am an Orthopaedic surgeon with additional subspecialty training in sports medicine, including caring for the professional sports teams in Los Angeles and Anaheim such as the Lakers, Dodgers, Kings, Angels and Ducks.
-My practice includes all areas of sports medicine with particular interest in disorders of the shoulder, knee, hip and elbow.
+I specialize in treating shoulder conditions including rotator cuff and labral tears.
+My practice also includes all areas of sports medicine such as the elbow, knee and hip.

 My interests in the shoulder include rotator cuff, instability and arthritic conditions that employ arthroscopic and when necessary, open techniques.
-My interests in the knee include cartilage, menisci and ligament problems such as ACL ruptures and arthritis.
+I treat knee problems including cartilage, menisci and ligament injuries such as ACL ruptures and arthritis.
 For the hip, I am interested in problems athletes may face including muscle/tendon problems, labral tears, cartilage damage, and employ arthroscopic techniques for joint-preservation such as cartilage and labral repairs and reconstructions.
 In the elbow, I enjoy taking care of throwers and pitchers who might be faced with overuse problems and ligament sprains and tears.

 Originally from the Maryland/DC area, I played competitive volleyball in college and was an electrical engineer before directing my focus onto medicine.
 My hobbies include traveling, exploring and sightseeing around the world, having been to places that include 6 of the 7 continents.
 Particularly memorable places have been China, Taiwan (where I am originally from), Russia, Niger, Nigeria, Senegal, Peru, Iceland, the Grand Canyon in Arizona and the California coast.
 I am also a self-proclaimed movie buff.